 lovelycali

 Made the sauce the other week.
 I doubled up the amount for all ingredients as I wanted to have extra just in case.
-I used half of it as a meat marinade a couple days beforehand and left it the fridge.
+I used half of it as a marinade a couple days beforehand and left it the fridge.
 Then when I went to cook it, right when I turned off the heat, I added the other half of the sauce.
 It came out super delicious!
 I also tasted the meat after it was cooked before I added the other half of the sauce and it tastes delicious as well!
 Thank you for a simple and delicious Korean BBQ sauce recipe!

 Katie